 It’s long been an aspiration of many city-dwellers to pull up stakes and move to the country.
+And many who do find themselves using the services of someone similar to 2 men and a truck.
 There is a perception that life is calmer, more peaceful and there is less crime and violence than in the city.
 If you take regular vacations to the country, you may have an idealized view of what it would be like to live there, and dream of being able to move permanently.
 You may like the idea of your children growing up in a rural idyll and attending a small local school rather than an overcrowded inner-city school.
 You may just be fed up with the hustle and bustle of the city and fancy trying your hand at organic farming.

 Your motivation can stem from a variety of factors, but before you start looking at real estate websites and handing in your notice at work, take some time to go over all the changes you will need to make in order to achieve your dream.

 The countryside is everything you have imagined and possibly more-Tranquillity, freedom, beauty, being close to nature, enjoying self-sufficiency and country pursuits, the fresh air and the friendly neighbors.
 It is also a real place, not a fairy-tale perfection.
 There is crime, access to illicit drugs and under-age drinking, bad drivers, and unfriendly people.
 Also, there are the same illnesses, accidents and random acts of God as anywhere else.
 Not to forget, there is also a lot of mud in winter and dust in summer, some very noisy farm animals, the roads get covered in mud and manure, nocturnal and creatures shriek through the night.
 Plus, there may not be facilities on your doorstep, so if you run out of milk, you must drive several miles into town.

 That’s not to say the countryside isn’t wonderful – because it is!
 You just need to be realistic about what you will encounter if you live there all year round, or you will get a shock when the cows start lowing outside your bedroom window at 3 am.